 UPDATE: Lots of page views here so I need to update my status.
 I have boosted my Cp from 17.9 all the way up to 25.9 but the sensitivity is still there.
-There was another cause, which was poor methylation.
+There was another cause, which was poor methylation and poor gut health.
 How to improve ceruloplasmin:

 -Consider whole food vitamin C (not ascorbic acid)

 With caution: Liver Beef (this stuff WILL DEFINITELY raise your Cp but it will also crash your zinc).
 Limit it to a few caps per week and be wary of Iron status.
 Liver will raise Iron, which can be problematic if you have Iron Overload.

 The raw stats:

 Zinc is solidly within the normal range and just outside of the optimal range of 90-120 so that's not a problem.
 Also the zinc/copper ratio of (88/82)=1.07 is within the healthy range.
 Docs like to see it between 1.0-1.2 so I'm right in the middle and I think I can expect a much better ratio on my hair test as well.
 It had been severely low on my last one.